-On 3 October 2022, in response to the recent emergence of mpox (monkeypox) in Victoria, the Secretary Approval: Nurse Immuniser was amended to include administration of the mpox (monkeypox) vaccine in accordance with the conditions outlined in the Approval.
+On 3 October 2022, in response to the emergence of mpox in Victoria, the Secretary Approval: Nurse Immuniser was amended to include administration of the mpox vaccine in accordance with the conditions outlined in the Approval.

 Employing a nurse immuniser

-Employers must have processes and policies in place to support services provided by nurse immunisers.
+Employers of nurse immunisers must have these minimum elements in place to support safe, high-quality immunisation services by approved Registered Nurses:

 Nurse immunisers – approved client groups